Living With HIV

 Key Points

-• Substance use refers to the use of drugs and alcohol and includes the misuse of prescription drugs and over-the-counter medicines.
+• Substance use refers to the use of drugs and alcohol and includes the misuse of prescription drugs or over-the-counter medicines.

-• Substance use can lead to risky behaviors (such as condomless sex or sharing needles) that increase the chance of getting HIV or passing it on to others.
+• Substance use can lead to less safe behaviors (such as condomless sex or sharing needles) that increase the likelihood of getting HIV or passing it on to others.

-• Substance use can harm the health of a person with HIV by weakening the immune system, damaging the liver, interfering with daily HIV treatment regimens, and contributing to adverse drug interactions with HIV medicines.
+• Substance use can harm the health of a person with HIV by weakening the immune system, damaging the liver, disrupting an HIV medicine schedule, and causing reactions with HIV medicines.

 What is the connection between HIV and substance use?